-I \\\\\\ hereby acknowledge that I have received, (Printed student's name)

-read, and understand the information contained within the Central Penn College Occupational Therapy Assistant Program Student Handbook.
-I understand that the policies and procedures contained within are subject to change without prior notice at the discretion of the OTA Program Director and faculty, and that I will be notified of any changes in writing as they occur.

-Student signature: Date signed: Date signed.
+I,, hereby acknowledge (Printed student's name) edge that I have received, read, and understand the information contained within the Central Penn College Occupational Therapy Assistant Program Student Handbook.
+I understand that the policies and production cedures contained within are subject to change without prior notice at the discretion of the OTA Program Director and faculty, and that I will be notified of any changes in writing as they occur.
+Student signature: Date signed: